 My experience includes over ten years of working in the field of trauma, substance abuse, and eating disorders.
 I have worked in residential facilities, psychiatric hospitals, domestic violence shelters, and outpatient clinics.
 I also work with individuals who are struggling with self-doubt, life-transitions, guilt, anxiety, and spirituality.
 I draw from attachment-oriented, interpersonal, and psychodynamic theories to guide us into the core issues.

-I am also certified in teaching yoga and meditation.
+I hold additional certifications teaching yoga and meditation.
 These practices inspire my work towards healing the whole self: mind, body, and soul.